 Nordel is going to be our first novel in what we hope to be a trilogy of books.
-This will be a long-term project running alongside our main goal which is the design and release of our main Ulandi wars core box set.
+This will be a long-term project running alongside our main goal which is the design and release of the Ulandi wars core box set.
 We are very excited about writing the stories and creating the background and lore to the characters in game.
-So excited if fact that we just had to publish chapter 1 from our first novel, Nordel.
+So excited if fact that we just had to publish chapter 1.
 We hope fans love reading about the adventures from the Ulandi universe and we can’t wait for the first book to be finish.
 To whet your appetite here is chapter 1.
 Enjoy.

 REXCORE HOME WORLD OF THE COREX

-The chamber was hot, steam was rising from the ceremonial rock at the front of the Rexason temple.
-Inside the enormous octagon shaped entrance hall, stood eight statues, each was five times the height of a normal man, all holding aloft the manuscript of The Ancients, a revered index recording the knowledge of the Corex .
-Unusually each statue faced the wall so you could not see their faces, all holding a different pose, each representing the eight warrior classes of Corex society.
-All eight had their eyes fixed on the ceiling and each one looked up at the finely detailed oil painted map of the early known Ulandi universe.
-Like the rest of the building, the painting was old, and was painted before most other creatures in the Ulandi galaxy had crawled out of the primordial filth.
-It was for this reason that the painted ceiling was the only part of the entrance that was clean and protected, an invisible projection shield of pure energy ensured its safety.
-The rest of the room was covered in a fine layer of black soot, which was a common sight in most northern parts of the planet.
+The chamber was stiflingly hot, with sulphurous yellow steam rising from the ceremonial rock at the front of the Rexason temple.
+Inside the enormous octagonal entrance hall, stood eight statues.
+Each was five times the height of a normal man, with everyone holding aloft the manuscript of The Ancients; a revered index recording the knowledge of the Corex race.
+Unusually, each statue faced the wall, the detail on their faces hidden from Narrex.
+Each held a different pose representing the eight warrior classes within Corex society.
+All eight had their eyes fixed on the ceiling and each one looked up at the finely detailed oil painted map of the early known Ulandi galaxy.
+Like the rest of the building, the map was old, and was painted before most other creatures in the Ulandi galaxy had crawled out of the primordial filth.
+For this reason the painted ceiling was the only part of the entrance hall that was clean and protected, an invisible projection shield of pure energy ensured its safety.
+Beyond the shield, the rest of the room was covered in a fine layer of black soot, a common sight in most northern parts of Rexcore.

-The Corex are a race of monstrous beings dwarfing most others in the Ulandi galaxy, they reside on their home planet of Rexcore, a red rock mountain world.
-North of its equator line stands high, red topped volcanic mountains that sweep down into deep valleys.
-Ancient lava rivers carve their way through a primordial landscape.
-To the south lie vast oceans with scattered islands anchored within the red hot seas where the lava rivers from the north meet in a crescendo of fire and steam.
+Rexcore is a world of two halves.
+North of its equator stands the planet’s only continent, a red rocky mountainous world, with high red topped volcanic mountains that sweep down into deep rocky valleys.
+Ancient lava rivers carve their way through a primordial landscape giving off toxic fumes as they slowly weave their way to the sea.
+To the south lies vast oceans with scattered islands anchored within the red hot seas where the lava rivers from the north meet in a crescendo of fire and steam.

-There were all manner of ritual trials; from endurance tests to hand to hand combat, and Narrex knew he would excel at them all.
-He was the best in his field, and had never beaten, that was until he met Goreblood.
+There were all manner of ritual trials, from endurance tests to hand to hand combat; Narrex knew he would excel at them all.
+Undefeated, Narrex was the best in his field, that was until he met Goreblood in the sparring arena.

-Narrex understood the anger behind her voice and was smart enough not to insult her or her temple again.
+Narrex understood the anger behind her voice, he was smart enough not to insult her, or her temple again.
 Hacker elders were very touchy if anyone dared to insult their precious building, and being of such high rank, it was unwise to upset them.